 If you experience any of these symptoms or have concerns, please contact your general practitioner (GP).

-An estimated 4,261 people in Australia will be diagnosed with pancreatic cancer in 2021.
-There will be an average of 11 new cases a day and 9 deaths a day.
+An estimated 4,534 people in Australia were diagnosed with pancreatic cancer in 2022.
+There is an average of 12 new cases a day and close to 10 deaths a day.
 Pancreatic cancer is the third-leading cause of cancer related deaths in Australia and is more common in older age groups.

 The causes of pancreatic cancer are still unknown.
 However, some factors, which include lifestyle habits and certain medical conditions, can increase the chance of developing pancreatic cancer.